LAMP: Extracting Text from Gradients with Language Model Priors: Background

 \subsection{Calculating Perplexity on Pretrained Models}

 In this work, we rely on large pretrained language models, such as GPT-2~\citep{radford2019gpt2}, to assess the quality of the text produced by the continuous part of our optimization.

-Large language models, such as GPT-2, are typically trained to calculate the probability $p(t_n\;|\;t_1,t_2,...,t_{n-1})$ of inserting a token $t_n$ from the vocabulary of tokens to the end of the sequence of tokens $t_1,t_2,...,t_{n-1}$.
-Therefore, such models can be leveraged to calculate the likelihood of a sequence of tokens $t_1,t_2,...,t_{n}$ , as follows:
+Such models are typically trained to calculate the probability $P(\vt_n\;|\;\vt_1,\vt_2,...,\vt_{n-1})$ of inserting a token $\vt_n$ from the vocabulary of tokens to the end of the sequence of tokens $\vt_1,\vt_2,...,\vt_{n-1}$.
+Therefore, such models can be leveraged to calculate the likelihood of a sequence of tokens $\vt_1,\vt_2,...,\vt_{n}$, as follows:

-One can use the likelihood or equivalently the closely-related negative log-likelihood, as a measure of the quality of a produced sequence.
-However, the likelihood is dependent on the length of the sequence being assessed, as probability decreases with the length of the sequence.
-To this end, we use perplexity measure \citep{jelinek1977perplexity} which is defined as:
+One can use the likelihood, or the closely-related negative log-likelihood, as a measure of the quality of a produced sequence.
+However, the likelihood depends on the length of the sequence, as probability decreases with length.
+To this end, we use the perplexity measure \citep{jelinek1977perplexity}, defined as:

 In the discrete part of our optimization, we rely on this measure to assess the quality of reconstructed sequences produced by the continuous part.